Ultronomix/Project0-Nick/Readme.md

-# Project 0 - Hello World
+# Project 0
-A Java CLI program in the style of a Linux CLI app.
-It will be able to accept input from stdin, or parameters, or a file.
+A java CLI program in the style of a Linux CLI app.
+It will as a task list.
+It will show a menu and ask the user if they want to see listed task, add a task, or remove a task.